liauhyj/CA/README.md

 ## Overview of what I did for Part 1

-1) Section on Decision Tree
+1) Section on Decision Tree (before feature engineering)
 2) Section on Feature Engineering

 ## Brief Description of Part 2